 Please take a little time to explore the site.
 Rather than just post random collections of photos, in each of the curated galleries you will find more information on the subject plus a little of the story behind how and where the photographs were taken.
 If you are interested in the technical side, I've also included some details on the equipment and settings used.
 But do feel free to skip that and get to the photos because I trust you will find images to both enjoy and, perhaps, inform.

-For no particular reason, other than some mild amusement, the photo galleries are organised by AIR, WATER and EARTH or, sometimes, where the grouping helps give more context, by a particular trip, so you will also find a menu section covering such JOURNEYS.
+For no particular reason, other than maybe for mild amusement, the photo galleries are organised by AIR, WATER and EARTH or, sometimes where the grouping helps give more context, by a particular trip, so you will also find a menu section covering such JOURNEYS.
 Enjoy.

 My BLOG has become an evolving and integral part of the story here.
 It covers a more eclectic mix of topics on photography and wildlife and is updated reasonably regularly.